eclipse-archived/ceylon-lang.org/documentation/1.1/introduction.md

 In Ceylon, we don't need to write trival getters or setters which merely mediate access to a field.
-The state of a class is always [completely abstracted](../tour/classes/#abstracting_state_using_attributes) from clients of the class: We can change a reference attribute to a getter/setter pair without breaking clients.
+The state of a class is always [completely abstracted](../tour/classes/#abstracting_state_using_attributes) from clients of the class: we can change a reference attribute to a getter/setter pair without breaking clients.

 ## Typesafe null and flow-sensitive typing